-Section 2.5.
-If, the President is unable to perform his or her duties, they will be taken on by the Vice President.
+Section 2.4.
+If the President is unable to perform their duties, they will be taken on by the Vice President.
 If the Vice President is unable to fulfill the duties of the President, the Board shall, within thirty (30) days of the Vice President’s inability, convene and elect one person from the Board to fill the remainder of the President’s term.

 SECTION 3.
 Vice President.
 The Vice President shall: i) assist the President in the discharge of the President’s official duties; ii) preside at meetings in the President’s absence; and iii) perform such duties as the Board may direct or delegate.

 Section 3.1.
 The Vice President shall serve as a member of the Executive Committee.

 SECTION 4.
 Secretary.
 The Secretary shall direct and/or manage the minutes of all board meetings, committee meetings and other correspondence.
 The Secretary assures that a copy of all minutes (printed copy or digital) is retained.

 Section 4.1.
 The Secretary shall serve as a member of the Executive Committee.

 SECTION 5.
 Treasurer.
 The Treasurer shall oversee the financial operations of the Corporation, provide monthly financial reports, submit an annual financial report to the Board, file the Corporation’s annual tax return to the IRS, and authorize and arrange for payment of all approved expenditures.
 The Treasurer and Executive Director shall develop a yearly budget and shall submit the proposed budget to the Board not less than two (2) months before the beginning of the fiscal year beginning on January 1.

 Section 5.1.
 The Treasurer shall serve as a member of the Executive Committee.